64kramsystem/personal_notes/topics/linux_networking.md

 # When syncing with a server, it must have rsync installed.
 # If the file is very large, verification can take a long time; one can use `--append`, at the cost
 # of not verifying the data.
+# WATCH OUT!
+In one case, `--append-verify` the copy was not correct.
 #
 rsync --append-verify myserver:clonezilla.iso clonezilla.iso